codingadventures/LINQBridgeVs/README.md

 ![alt text][logo]
 ==========

-What's LINQBridge?
+What's LINQBridgeVs?
 -----------------

-LINQBridge is a Visual Studio Extension for Visual Studio 2010 and Visual Studio 2012.
+LINQBridgeVs is a Visual Studio Extension for Visual Studio 2010 and Visual Studio 2012.
 It is a bridge between a Visual Studio debugging session and [LINQPad] (http://www.linqpad.net).
 When enabled on a selection of VB/C# projects, it creates a Custom Debugger Visualizer mapping to all the complex types and making the magnifier glass